supeffective/koffing/README.md

 console.log(parsedTeam + "");
 ```

-The above example is using ES6+ syntax, but can also use it in NodeJS with
+The above example is using ES6+ syntax, but you can also use it in NodeJS with
 `const Koffing = require('koffing');`, as well as in the browser loading the
-`koffing.js` script and using the global `Koffing` object (directly in this
+`dist/koffing.js` script and using the global `Koffing` object (directly in this
 case, without the import shown in the example).